14-Day Morocco Birding Tour

 This tour can be booked as a private guided birding tour

 Next group tour departure date: March 2023 / April 2024

-After your arrival at the Marrakesh Menara Airport you will be met by a company representative and as the arrival is usually late in the evening we will transfer to our hotel in the old city of Marrakech Riad Omar.
+After your arrival at the Marrakesh Menara Airport you will be met by a company representative and as the arrival is usually late in the evening we will transfer straight to our hotel for our first night in Morocco.

 Marrakesh is the fourth largest city in the country and home to almost one million people.
 It is the capital city of the mid-southwestern region of Marrakesh-Safi, and is located to the north of the foothills of the snow-capped Atlas Mountains.
 Marrakesh is possibly the most important of Morocco’s four former imperial cities, and has a history dating back to 1062.
 Like many Moroccan cities, Marrakesh comprises an old fortified city packed with vendors and their stalls (the medina, a UNESCO World Heritage Site), bordered by modern neighbourhoods.
 Today it is one of the busiest cities in Africa and serves as a major economic hub and tourist destination.